 Paralegal

 You can be employed as a paralegal in a number of settings including a firm of solicitors, a paralegal law firm, a set of chambers, in the private and public sector, within government or industry, or for not-for-profit organisations and charities.
+With experience you can set up your own paralegal business.

 Types of paralegal work

-- matrimonial and family law
+- matrimonial matters

 Responsibilities